emberjs/rfcs/text/0486-deprecate-mouseenter.md

 *any* element, create fake `mouseenter`/`mouseleave` events and try to dispatch them, even when not a single component/action needs them.

+Deprecating support for `mousemove` is also proposed, which is a (bubbling) event that does not have the higher implementation cost as `mouseenter`/`mouseleave`, but nevertheless requires the EventDispatcher to optimistically handle these extremely high-volume events.

 While efforts to make this more "pay as you go" are [possible](https://github.com/emberjs/ember.js/pull/17911), the trade-off of keeping support around still seems unfavorable, as these events fire so frequently, while they are (most certainly) very rarely used.